General Betting Guides

 If a key player is ruled out of a game, betting markets can profoundly change.

-For example, if Patrick Mahomes or Travis Kelce are out of a game for the Kansas City Chiefs, the betting line may move several points; on the other hand, the public often overreacts to injuries, causing the line to move more in one direction than it should.
+For example, if Patrick Mahomes is out of a game for the Kansas City Chiefs, the betting line may move several points.
+On the other hand, the public often overreacts to injuries, causing the line to move more in one direction than it should.

 Again, injury news sways public perception, which moves the wagering markets.